carlosfrias/apigee-opdk-port-check/README.md

 # Apigee OPDK Port Check

-The purpose of thie Ansible role is report whether Apigee ports are in face accessible.
+The purpose of thise Ansible role is to report whether Apigee ports are in fact accessible.

 Requirements